aws-samples/robotics-boilerplate/README.md

 **STEP 2**: Create a CloudFormation stack
 1. Enter a stack name
 2. Choose an instance type
-3. Enter your Cloud9 Access Role ARN
+3. Enter your Cloud9 user ARN.\
+This user will get access to the Cloud9 enviroment.
+For example:
+    - Federated user: arn:aws:sts::123456789012:assumed-role/RoleToBeAssumed/b@example.com
+    - IAM user:       arn:aws:iam::123456789012:user/JohnDoe
 4. Select a ROS Version to install
 5. Click Next, then Next again
 6. Check the box for "I acknowledge that AWS CloudFormation might create IAM resources with custom names."